Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Fit analysis

 with $\Lambda_\text{LQ} = 2\,\text{TeV}$.
 Using these numbers, we obtain $C_{S_L}(\mu_b) = -8.9\, C_T(\mu_b)$ and $C_{S_L}(\mu_b) = 8.4\, C_T(\mu_b)$ for $\text{S}_1$ and $\text{R}_2$ LQs, respectively.

 With these ingredients, the LQ scenarios in terms of $C_X (\mu_b)$ up to three degrees of freedom are investigated, where the full variable case is referred to as the general LQ.
-The results of the best-fit points for the general LQ scenarios are then summarized as
+The results of the best-fit points for the general LQ scenarios that are also allowed from the $B_c$ and LHC bounds are then summarized as